Inter-app Communication¶

 Sign in to Snowsight.

 Select the app.
-A section titled App connections appears.
+A section titled Application connections appears under Configurations.
 Each pending connection shows the name or label for the connection, a brief description of the connection, and a Review button.

-Click the Review.
-The details of the connection request appears.
+Click the Review button.
+The details of the connection request appear.

 Select the target app from Select from your apps.